Home » Recipes » Desserts » Pumpkin Corn Flake Treats

 Supplies

 Melt the butter and marshmallows in the microwave in small increments, stirring frequently until smooth and all the butter is melted.
-Add orange (or red and yellow) food coloring to the melted marshmallows and butter and mix well.
-See what I mean by sticky and messy!

-Fold 7 cups of corn flakes into the marshmallow mixture.
+Fold cornflakes into the marshmallow mixture.

 Carefully lift the cookie cutter and repeat.
 The recipe should make about 10 to 12 pumpkins.
 Depending on the size of your cookie cutter.
 But you don’t want the cookie cutter to be too small or the shape to have too many nooks and crannies.
 Cornflakes can be a little harder to work with than rice crispies.